 Setsubun (Bean-Throwing) Festival

-Sumo wrestlers and TV actors are throwing beans
+Sumo wrestlers and TV actors throw beans into the audience.

-Sumo wrestlers and performers of NHK Taiga drama throw beans to pray for peace in the land, welfare of the people, good harvest, and turning of disasters in fortunes.
+Sumo wrestlers and performers from NHK Taiga drama (large scale historical drama)throw beans to pray for peace in the land, welfare of the people, a good harvest, and the turning of disasters in fortunes.

 Hoshikukito-e (Star Offering Prayer Festival)